The Benefits of Men’s Annual Health Checkups

 Skipping preventive screenings impacts health and increases costs

-This tendency to postpone routine checkups can have serious consequences for both health outcomes and healthcare costs.
+This tendency to postpone men's health screenings can have serious consequences for both health outcomes and healthcare costs.

 Without regular visits, providers miss critical opportunities to engage with patients about their overall health and identify potential concerns early.
 Routine screenings are key for detecting chronic conditions before they progress.